bluebunnyanon/agent-benchmark-2d-maze/RUNME.md

-# MultiNet v2.0 — Operator Guide
+# 2D Maze Agent Benchmark — Operator Guide

 How to install, run, and score evaluations.
 The public front page is [README.md](./README.md); design docs are indexed in [docs/](./docs/README.md).